MUSEUM OF THE ORIGINS OF MAN

 -

-Engravings and paintings with zoomorphic representation of the viscera on the rock wall and tree bark in the post-paleolithic (from Fig. F49).
+Post-Paleolithic zoomorphic engravings and paintings on rock wall and tree bark depicting viscera (from Fig. F49).

 -

-Zoomorphic and anthropomorphic paintings on plaster walls in the post-Paleolithic (from Fig. F51).
+Zoomorphic and anthropomorphic paintings on plastered walls in the post-Paleolithic (from Fig. F51).

 -

-Zoomorphic and geometric paintings on ceramic jars in the post-Paleolithic (Fig. F53).
+Post-Paleolithic zoomorphic and geometric paintings on ceramic vessels (Fig. F53).

 -